TitoSaavedra/TitoSaavedra/README.md

 # 💫About Me :

-I am a Software Engineer from Chile with a strong technical background, i´m enjoyining every day working with people by creating software that helps people.
+I am a Full Stack Software Engineer from Chile with a strong technical background, i'm enjoying everyday making software that helps people.

 I have a passion for programming and video games and I am on continuing studying to get better in what I do.